-- Destination management, responsible for sustainable governance mechanisms and securing the legal framework (Eckert, 2020).
+- a.
+Destination Management, responsible for sustainable governance mechanisms and securing the legal framework (Eckert, 2020).
 Its role includes formulating strategies and strengthening synergy between stakeholders for sustainable tourism.
-The destination management dimension can identify potential interests and influential groups in the tourism sector, involve key groups and all other interested and influential groups in tourism, and enable their participation to ensure socioeconomic prosperity for all (Miočić et al., 2016); - Economic, related to the impact of tourism on the economic growth of communities and regions (Eckert, 2020).
+The Destination Management dimension can identify potential interests and influential groups in the tourism sector, involve key groups and all other interested and influential groups in tourism, and enable their participation to ensure socio-economic prosperity for all (Miočić et al., 2016). - b.
+Economic, related to the impact of tourism on the economic growth of communities and regions (Eckert, 2020).
 In the context of tourism villages, the economic dimension emphasizes how tourism can support local entrepreneurship and provide decent work for host communities.
-The economic dimension indicates how a destination is trying to increase the competitiveness of tourism, build partnerships, provide financial resources, promote the local economy, and monitor the economic growth of the community; - Socio-cultural, focuses on the advantages of tourism for local communities, visitor management, and cultural heritage (Eckert, 2020).
-The socio-cultural dimension indicates how a destination can preserve culture, enhance local identity, manage cultural resources, encourage community empowerment, and provide social welfare to the community (Asmelash and Kumar, 2019) participants were requested to evaluate the initial list of indicators based on 6 internationally accepted indicator selection criteria.
-The unidimentionality, multivariate normality, multicollinearity, construct reliability, convergent validity, discriminant validity and construct validity were assessed using different tests including Exploratory Factor Analysis (EFA); and - Environmental, related to environmental conservation, natural resources, and asset protection against the influence of tourism activities (Eckert, 2020).
+The economic dimension indicates how a destination is trying to increase the competitiveness of tourism, build partnerships, provide financial resources, promote the local economy, and monitor the economic growth of the community. - c.
+Socio-Cultural, focuses on the advantages of tourism for local communities, visitor management, and cultural heritage (Eckert, 2020).
+The socio-cultural dimension indicates how a destination can preserve culture, enhance local identity, manage cultural resources, encourage community empowerment, and provide social welfare to the community (Asmelash and Kumar, 2019).

+d.
+Environmental, related to environmental conservation, natural resources, and asset protection against the influence of tourism activities (Eckert, 2020).
 This dimension integrates the issue of climate change and the principles of eco-tourism to minimize the risk of damage to natural resources and the environment.
 Governments at all levels and tourism development networks should collaborate to establish and implement environmentally friendly tourism practices, supported by strict law enforcement mechanisms.

-STUDY AREA
+3. STUDY AREA

-The study was conducted in Kampoeng Jawi for several reasons: (1) Kampoeng Jawi is developing through community initiative and is projected to become one of the leading alternative tourism destinations; (2) This location has complex problems in establishing sustainable tourism, as identified through initial assessment; and (3) The study's results can serve as a pilot project for implementing the SUT concept in other urban villages.
+The study was conducted in Kampoeng Jawi for several reasons: (1) Kampoeng Jawi is developing through community initiative and is projected to become one of the leading alternative tourism destinations; (2) This location has complex problems in establishing sustainable tourism, as identified through initial assessment; (3) The study's results can serve as a pilot project for implementing the SUT concept in other urban villages.
 Kampoeng Jawi is a an urban kampoeng located in Sukorejo Village, Gunungpati District, Semarang City.
 It covers an area of 24 hectares and consists of 7 neighborhood associations/blocks.
 Kampoeng Jawi is well known as a cultural village where various traditional Javanese cultures are still preserved, such as the arts of Rebana, Karawitan, Jathilan, Kethoprak, and others.
 The social values of togetherness, mutual cooperation, and harmony are embodied by the rural communities present in Kampoeng Jawi, even though it is located in a big city.

 Figure 1.
-Study area (Source: Analysis Result, 2023)
+Study Area (Sumber: Analysis Result, 2023)

-METHODS
+4. METHODS